NorthStarUAS/FMU-Arduino/README.md

-# NorthStar FMU (for Teensy/Arduino)
+# NorthStarUAS FMU (for Teensy/Arduino)

 This is an Arduino (Teensyduino) sketch for building the heart of a UAV autopilot.
-The fmu-arduino sketch is intended to create a full fledged autopilot from an inexpensive teensy board and a collection of inexpensive sensors from the DIY autopilot world.
+The FMU-Arduino sketch is intended to create a full fledged autopilot from an inexpensive teensy board and a collection of inexpensive sensors from the DIY autopilot world.
 It can also pair with a host linux computer (like a beaglebone or raspberry pi) for additional high level